 Producing objective evidence is an essential factor in passing your NDIS audit.
 One of the difficulties of becoming an NDIS provider is understanding the required documentation as an NDIS provider.
 How do you know what has to be documented or maintained as an NDIS provider?

-There are various ways in answering the question above.
-This article is focused on the core module of NDIS Practice Standards and Quality Indicators which applies to almost all providers going through the certification audit.
+There are various ways to answer the question above.
+This article focuses on the core module of NDIS Practice Standards and Quality Indicators, which applies to almost all providers undergoing the certification audit.
 This article focuses on the bare minimum required according to NDIS Practice Standards and Quality Indicators.
-Please note that providers can decide to maintain more evidence due to the size or complexity of their processes, discretion, client demands or any applicable legislative requirements.
+Providers can decide to maintain more evidence due to the size or complexity of their processes, discretion, client demands or any applicable legislative requirements.

-Incorrect or false audit nonconformities are a nonconformity based on your auditor's opinion and not on the basis of objective evidence or audit criteria.
+Incorrect or false audit nonconformities are a nonconformity based on your auditor's opinion and not based on objective evidence or audit criteria.